 James R. Hellige is a partner and estate planning, trust and non-profit organization lawyer with Foley & Lardner LLP where he concentrates his practice on estate planning, probate, trust law, sophisticated charitable giving, and related areas of income, gift, estate and generation-skipping taxation.
-James is a member of the firm’s Estates & Trusts Practice.
+James is a member of the firm’s Estate Planning Practice.

 James' extensive professional activities include membership in the American College of Trust and Estate Counsel; the American Bar Association (Real Property, Trust and Estate Law Section and Section of Taxation); the Chicago Bar Association (Probate Practice Committee and Trust Law Committee), where he was chair of the Probate Practice Committee; the Chicago Estate Planning Council; and the Chicago Council on Planned Giving, where he was a member of the board of directors.

 James was presented with the 2013 Russell V. Kohr Memorial Award for Excellence in Planned Giving by the Chicago Council on Planned Giving.

-James was listed in the 2020 edition of Chambers USA: America's Leading Business Lawyers in the practice area of Private Wealth Law.
-He has been Peer Review Rated as AV Preeminent®, the highest performance rating in Martindale-Hubbell® Peer Review Ratings™ system and has been selected by his peers for inclusion in The Best Lawyers in America© since 2005 in the fields of Non-Profit/Charities Law (2007, 2010-2023) and Trusts and Estates (2005, 2010-2023) and was named the 2017 Chicago Non-Profit / Charities Law “Lawyer of the Year.”
+James was listed in the 2020 edition of Chambers USA: America's Leading Business Lawyers in the practice area of Private Wealth Law and has been Peer Review Rated as AV Preeminent®, the highest performance rating in Martindale-Hubbell® Peer Review Ratings™ system.
+He has been selected by his peers for inclusion in The Best Lawyers in America© in the fields of Non-Profit/Charities Law (2007, 2010-2023) and Trusts and Estates (2005, 2010-2023) and was named the 2017 Non-Profit/Charities Law “Lawyer of the Year” in Chicago.
 He was also selected for inclusion in the Illinois Super Lawyers® lists (2005-2016) for his estate planning and probate work.*

 James earned his law degree from the University of Notre Dame (J.D., cum laude, 1976), where he served as associate articles editor for the Notre Dame Law Review.
 He received his undergraduate degree from Saint Mary's University of Minnesota (B.A., summa cum laude, 1973).